Like most new managers, my peers found out about my promotion from an email announcement.

-The Doubter is usually good at what they do which is why they believe they can question your authority.
-They might have been a favorite of your predecessor, largely because they delivered results.
+The Doubter is usually good at what they do, which is why they believe they can question your authority.
+They might have been a favorite of your predecessor, primarily because they delivered results.

 What did I do as a new manager?
 I ignored my suspicion that all of these things might be the real truth.
 I didn’t confront any of it and just hoped he would adjust in time.

 If you know of someone who fits The Doubter profile, put the cards on the table immediately.
-There is zero reason to carry on ignoring the elephant in the corner of the room.
+There is no reason to carry on ignoring the elephant in the corner of the room.

 “Look, I recognize my promotion might be difficult for you.
 You probably would not have chosen me if it was your decision.”

 Tell The Doubter what you value in them.
 Don’t lie.
-Try to find things they are good at.
-With my Doubter, I valued his technical ability to close large deals.
+Try to find areas where they excel.
+With my Doubter, I appreciated his technical ability to close large deals.
 I also valued his creativity and willingness to break into new industries while the rest of the team kept trying the same old things.

 I should have told him those things up front.
-I also should have told him that I appreciate different viewpoints and want him to share his ideas with me.
+I also should have said to him that I appreciate different viewpoints and want him to share his ideas with me.
 Above anything else, I should have confronted him on his behaviors that irritated me to no end.

-“I want us to have open communication and I promise to listen to your ideas.
-But, you need to understand that we won’t agree on everything and I am going to make some decisions you don’t agree with.
-When I do, I need your support.
+“I want us to have open communication, and I promise to listen to your ideas.
+But, you need to understand that we won’t agree on everything.
+When we don’t concur, I still need your support.

 These are behaviors of yours that have driven me nuts as your peer.
 I expect to see you make changes in those areas.
 Does that make sense?”

-I was too young and insecure to bring that direct approach and paid for it.
+I was too young and insecure for that direct approach and paid for it.
 I handled Doubters differently in every position I took after that.

 If you have a new manager and fit The Doubter profile, get over yourself.
-This is your reality and the sooner you get over the denial curve, the better.
-Get behind your new manager, become an advocate or find somewhere else to work.
+This is your reality.
+The sooner you get over the denial curve, the better.
+Get behind your new manager, become an advocate, or find somewhere else to work.

 The next calls I took were from the team’s worst performers, The Exposed.

 The Exposed are struggling to get results and know it is not a secret to you.
-You were their peer for an extended period of time and probably know the reasons better than your predecessor.
-Their performance issues could be related to any number of issues.
+You were their peer for an extended period and probably knew the reasons better than your predecessor.
+Their performance issues could be related to any number of items.